 If you want to be successful, then you need to start a new habit.
 It could be as simple as writing down your learning goals/ business actions steps that you want to accomplish that day in the morning before your baby wakes up, make an effort to accomplish these goals in between doing house chores and taking care of the baby.
 Finally, cross off those you have finished at the end of the day and celebrate your progress.
 I know, that looks impossible, but if you truly want to achieve something, then you really need to work hard for it.

-(A good book that has a good information about Habit is ” By Charles Duhigg – The Power of Habit: Why We Do What We do in Life and Business ” by Charles Duhig)
+A great book that has good information about Habit is ” By Charles Duhigg – The Power of Habit: Why We Do What We do in Life and Business ” by Charles Duhig

 I’m going, to be honest.
 When I was growing up, boys will tease or bully other boys when they found out he is keeping a diary.
 Several decades later, I would learn that keeping a diary or journal is important to personal success.